-The FARM Committee is previded with a formation about how os and ease are aborbed or lead to increases in fees.
+The FARM Committee is provided with information about how cost increases are absorbed or lead to increases in fees.

 The Business Manager/Accountant presents the draft Budget for discussion at a FARM Committee meeting.
 The FARM Committee accepts the estimates as presented or requests variations, within the context of the Business Plan.
 A detailed report denoting reasons for decisions is attached to the draft Budget for discussion.